 Its half-mile length (2,754 ft) in the Tujunga Flood Control Channel of the San Fernando Valley with accompanying park and bike trail hosts thousands of visitors every year, providing a vibrant and lasting tribute to the working people of California’s who have truly shaped its history.
 The mural has been flooded five times between 1976 and 1983, with water rising, as high as Edison’s nose,” but it is not damaged by water.
 More dangerous is the effect of air pollution, years of exposure to direct sunlight, and fertilizer damage from the adjoining park lawns on the colors.

 How it is Done

-The path is cement and there is a fence about 6 feet tall that stops you from jumping into the runoff area but you can see the murals really well from the path and can get closer to the fence if you want to see a part better.
+The path is cement, and there is a fence about 6 feet tall that stops you from jumping into the runoff area, but you can see the murals well from the path and can get closer to the fence if you want to see a part better.

-There were so many unique interpretations of parts of California’s history that I really enjoyed myself on the walk.
+There were so many unique interpretations of parts of California’s history that I enjoyed myself on the walk.
 I plan to bring others here as well to experience the history and soak in the beauty of the murals.
-It’s an added bonus that they allow dogs on the path as well, if you live in this area I imagine this is a great place to walk as you probably see something different every time.
+It’s a bonus that they allow dogs on the path as well; if you live in this area, I imagine this is a great place to walk as you probably see something different every time.

-After you get to the end, or the beginning for me, you will really understand how big this mural is.
-It is a great achievement for those that made it and I cannot wait to see what they add to it next.
-Get directions to check it out for yourself below and feel free to leave me a comment.
+After you get to the end, or the beginning for me, you will understand how big this mural is.
+It is a great achievement for those that made it, and I cannot wait to see what they add to it next.
+Get directions to check it out for yourself below, and feel free to leave me a comment.